matteocrippa/dsl-n55u-bender/README.md

-Asus DSL-N55U Custom Firmware • Codename Bender
+Asus DSL-N55U Custom Firmware
+Codename: Bender
 ===============

 This project is a merge of two important projects about Asus manufactered router and modems: **AsusWRT** and **AsusWRT-Merlin**.